JoaoSetas/chatgpt-elixir/README.md

 Simple application using the ChatGPT API with the autocomplete model to generate HTML from promp.
 Like articles, blog posts, etc. Even some html forms with validations.
 A image is generated based on the second input box on the application.

-`First input` is for the style of the html
+`First input` is for the style of the html.
+Article seems to be the best option for almost every prompt.
 `Second input` is for what's the content about
 `Code input` is used to add more information like a piece of code